scaffold-eth/se-2-docs/docs/hooks/useScaffoldEventSubscriber.md

   contractName: "YourContract",
   eventName: "GreetingChange",
   // The listener function is called whenever a GreetingChange event is emitted by the contract.
-  // Parameters emitted by the event can be destructed using the below example, for this example:event GreetingChange(address greetingSetter, string newGreeting, bool premium, uint256 value);
+  // Parameters emitted by the event can be destructed using the below example
+  // for this example: event GreetingChange(address greetingSetter, string newGreeting, bool premium, uint256 value);
   listener: (logs) => {
     logs.map((log) => {
       const { greetingSetter, value, premium, newGreeting } = log.args;